fjfricke/ha-openai-realtime/home-assistant-voice-pe/INSTALLATION.md

 # Installation Guide - Voice PE Hardware with OpenAI Realtime API

-This guide will help you set up the Home Assistant Voice PE hardware to work with the OpenAI Realtime API via WebRTC.
+This guide will help you set up the Home Assistant Voice PE hardware to work with the OpenAI Realtime API via WebSocket.

 ## Prerequisites